KonstiDE/Bestagon/README.md

 represented by different forms as rectangles or hexagons.
 More forms are coming soon...

+:construction: **Bestagon is currently unavailable do to restucturing** :construction:

 :construction: It is recommended to use the same version as the plugin is developed with: **QGIS 3.34.0** :construction:

 ## Installation